zzzprojects/docs/eval-expression.net/pages/getting-started/my-first-linq-dynamic.md

 {% include component-try-it.html href='https://dotnetfiddle.net/LXuoU0' %}

+As you can see, variables can be provided in multiple ways:

+* Anonymous type
+* `Dictionary<string, object>`
+* `ExpandoObject`
+* Class instance

+Choose the approach that best fits your application and how you manage your predefined variables.

-## Use LINQ Dynamic with the Execute method
+## Use LINQ Dynamic with the Execute Method

-The LINQ [Execute](/linq-dynamic#linq-execute-method) method is the most flexible of our LINQ Dynamic method.
-Not only can the user filter a query dynamically, but he can do whatever he wants in the expression.
+The LINQ Dynamic [Execute](/linq-dynamic#linq-execute-method) method is the most flexible method in our library.
+Not only can users dynamically filter a query, but they can also execute any LINQ operations they need within the expression.

 In this example, we will query customers in the database and:

-- Filter the customers to return
+* Filter the customers to return
-- Order the returned customers
+* Order the returned customers
-- Select columns that we return
+* Select only the columns we want to return

 ```csharp
 // @nuget: Z.Expressions.Eval